whorfin/SomaFM/README.md

 ## whorfinized
 This is my fork.
 Huge thanks to the original author.
-I've removed support for players I don't use, simplifying the code for optimized `mpv` support.
+I've removed support for players I don't use, specializing the code for optimized `mpv` support.
 This branch is going further, as an `mpv`-only player, we now use unix-domain IPC sockets to communicate with `mpv`.
 This means we are no longer parsing a "scraped" text GUI but instead using a documented and supported API.
-Not only is this correct, it establishes the base for dealing with upcoming FLAC and HLS support, thumbs up/WTF activation, and clean future work.
+Not only is this correct, it establishes the base for dealing with upcoming FLAC and HLS support, Love/WTF activation (done!), and clean future work.

-Windows support is dropped for the moment; Unix Domain Sockets are awesome and I have no interest in arsing about with Windows named pipes.
+Windows support is dropped; Unix Domain Sockets are awesome and I have no interest in arsing about with Windows named pipes.

 Previously, the main features I've added to `mpv` launch are robust reconnection by leveraging playlist looping, and fast start, along with `pipewire` support.
 Importantly, I've also fixed channel stream extraction parsing to always use the highest quality codec at the highest bitrate; previous logic was dependent on json ordering and assumed the first entry was the best, which incorrectly resulted in mp3.